 “Create great content” is something we, as SEO’s, hear so much these days that it’s become a bit of a cliche.
 Surely it’s a given that we all want our websites to offer the very best content available, so why declare it like it’s some sort of novel idea?

-The idea of creating content, whether that be to raise awareness of a brand or increase conversions is not one that has missed the majority of the business world.
+The idea of creating content for influencer engagement, whether that be to raise awareness of a brand or increase conversions is not one that has missed the majority of the business world.
 In a recent B2B content marketing study carried out by the Content Marketing Institute, 88% of US businesses said that they use some form of content marketing as part of their overall strategy.

-So if we can assume that most businesses are creating content on a regular basis, it’s only going to be a matter of time until we see a saturation point of information available on any specific topic, or in any particular industry – assuming we’re not there already.
+So if we can assume that most businesses are creating content on a regular basis, it’s only going to be a matter of time until we see a saturation point of information available on any specific topic, or in any particular industry for influencer marketing – assuming we’re not there already.

 Making your content visible

 This instantly changes the challenge from creating content to actually getting your content seen by a relevant audience.
 In other words, how are you going to make your content stand out from an increasingly busy crowd, and get in front of the people that are going to help your business grow?

 This challenge is definitely a common one; in the same CMI study referenced above, only 30% of organisations declared that they believe their content marketing efforts are effective.
 So what’s happening to the other 70%?